Armed suspect shot after holding gas station employee hostage at knifepoint

 A responding officer fired at the suspect who was still holding the knife, and the suspect fell to the ground.
 Hedrick then says the officer deployed a taser to better control the suspect, who would not let go of the knife.

-The suspect was transported by ambulance to the hospital and Hedrick says he is alive, but his medical condition is unknown at this time.
+The suspect was transported by ambulance to the hospital where he later died.

-Pennington County Sheriff Brian Mueller says that the Sheriff’s Office is now on scene, and the South Dakota Department of Criminal Investigation is conducting a third party investigation.
+Pennington County Sheriff Brian Mueller says that the Sheriff’s Office was on the scene, and the South Dakota Division of Criminal Investigation is conducting a third party investigation.
+The Attorney General’s office confirmed the DCI is investigating.

+After the investigation is complete, the DCI will issue a case report and shooting summation to be reviewed by the Attorney General and the Pennington County State’s Attorney for a final determination on the officer’s action.

 Hedrick says that witnesses reported the suspect made statements about wanting the police to come, and speculated that this may have been an attempted ‘suicide by cop’ situation.
-He says the clerk is uninjured, and that the officer involved in unharmed.
+He says the clerk was uninjured and that the officer involved was unharmed.

 This is a developing situation, and more updates will be provided when they become available.